broswen/durable-objects-typescript-rollup-esm/README.md

 Run `npm run format` to format TypeScript and JavaScript files in `./src`.

-Run `npm run miniflare` to build the project and locally test on [Miniflare](https://miniflare.dev/).
+Run `npm run dev` to build the project and test locally.

 Rollup is configured to output a bundled ES Module to `dist/index.mjs`.